jtmkrueger/bobafett/README.md

 ~$
 ```

 Done.
-The Chrome process that was using the most memory is dead.
+The Chrome process is dead.
 He's effecient and quick.

 Installation